JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 *   if the file is a symbolic link using `stats.isSymbolicLink()`
 *   the file size in bytes using `stats.size`.

-There are other advanced methods, but the bulk of what you’ll use in your day-to-day programming is this:
+There are other advanced methods, but the bulk of what you'll use in your day-to-day programming is this:

 ```
 const fs = require('fs')fs.stat('/Users/flavio/test.txt', (err, stats) => {  if (err) {    console.error(err)    return  }